google/zetasql/docs/window-function-calls.md

 [named-window-rules].

-+  `PARTITION BY`: Breaks up the input rows into separate partitions, over which the analytic function is independently evaluated.
++  `PARTITION BY`: Breaks up the input rows into separate partitions, over which the window function is independently evaluated.
    +  Multiple partition expressions are allowed in the `PARTITION BY` clause.
-   +  An expression can't contain floating point types, non-groupable types, constants, or analytic functions.
+   +  An expression can't contain floating point types, non-groupable types, constants, or window functions.
    +  If this optional clause is not used, all rows in the input table comprise a single partition.
 +  `ORDER BY`: Defines how rows are ordered within a partition.